 The girls decide to switch roles in order to meet the other parent and spend the summer coaching each other on their respective lives.
-At summer’s end, they switch places: Sharon goes to California to spend time with her father, while Susan flies out to Boston to see her mother (Maureen O’Hara).
+At summer’s end, they switch places: Sharon goes to California to spend time with her father (Brian Keith), while Susan flies out to Boston to see her mother (Maureen O’Hara).
 They hope they can also reunite their parents into the bargain.

-The switched sibs manage to pull off the scam, but trouble arises when dad announces his impending marriage to gold-digging Vicky Robinson.
+The switched sibs manage to pull off the scam, but trouble arises when dad announces his impending marriage to gold-digging Vicky Robinson (Joanna Barnes).

 Sharon calls her sis in Boston, who tells her mother the truth and arranges to fly both her and mother out to spoil the wedding.

-The split-screen effect of having both Hayleys on screen at the same time was pulled off without a hitch, and the actress played both parts with equal sweet and sour precociousness.
+The split-screen effect of having both Hayleys on screen at the same time was pulled off without a hitch, and the actress played both parts with equally sweet and sour precociousness.

 The movie was a smash, and Mills went on to star in a number of other films for Disney.
 In the 1980s, a grown-up Mills reprised her roles for a handful of TV movie sequels, and in 1998, Disney released a remade version of the original with newcomer Lindsay Lohan in the twin roles.